 World Car Group Ranking year to date September with Toyota Motor Group back on top of the World, helped by the Q3 favorable seasonality.
 The sales of Opel cost a place to General Motors while gave one more to P.S.A.
 Geely the fastest growing group.

-Tunisian Vehicles Sales in the second quarter recovered the Q1 lost thanks to double-digit growth post both in April and May.
+Tunisian Vehicles Sales fell down in the Q3 after the almost positive first half hit by economic difficulties and a tourist sector below expectations.
 Light commercial segment is pulling the market up and Isuzu has taken the leadership ahead of Citroen and Volkswagen.

-Australia Best selling cars ranking in the first five months of the 2017 was again led by the Toyota Hilux, confirming the great score reported last year, ahead of the other pick up, the Ford Ranger, while top sedan are declining.
+Australia Best selling cars ranking in the first nine months of the 2017 was again led by the Toyota Hilux, confirming the great score reported last year, ahead of the other pick up, the Ford Ranger.
+The best sedan was the Toyota Corolla, only third.

 Singapore Car market in the Q3 pushed the brake after the first half acceleration, due to a reduced number of licences released.
 Honda was the best-selling brand with over 20% of market share, ahead of Toyota.

 Belarussian car market accelerated in the Q3 following a flat first half with a balance positive in double-digit over the previous year.
 Renault-Nissan group dominates with near 50 percent of market share and with Renault brand market leader.